Benson Fong: Career

-An avid golfer and frequent traveler to Asia, Fong practiced meditation and once described himself as "a split personality – half a pound Oriental and eight ounces Yankee."
+An avid golfer and frequent traveler to Asia, Fong practiced meditation and once described himself as "a split personality – half a pound Oriental and eight ounces Yankee".
 He stated in one interview that he summed up his life this way: "Whatever I am, spiritually speaking, is what I've wanted to be, nothing more and nothing less.
-Call me a happy man and you call me by my rightful name.".
+Call me a happy man and you call me by my rightful name."

-Death
+Personal life and death

-Fong died of a stroke in Los Angeles, California, in 1987, survived by his wife Gloria, an actress herself known professionally as Maylia Fong, five children, and nine grandchildren.
+Fong was married to the actress Maylia Fong, with whom he had five children.
+He died of a stroke in Los Angeles, California, in 1987.